Walmart: 1969–1990: Incorporation and growth as a regional power

-The company was incorporated as Wal-Mart, Inc. on October 31, 1969, and changed its name to Wal-Mart Stores, Inc. in 1970.
+The company was incorporated under Delaware General Corporation Law as Wal-Mart, Inc. on October 31, 1969, and changed its name to Wal-Mart Stores, Inc. in 1970.
 The same year, the company opened a home office and first distribution center in Bentonville, Arkansas.
 It had 38 stores operating with 1,500 employees and sales of $44.2 million.
 It began trading stock as a publicly held company on October 1, 1970, and was soon listed on the New York Stock Exchange.
-The first stock split occurred in May 1971 at a price of $47 per share.
-By this time, Walmart was operating in five states: Arkansas, Kansas, Louisiana, Missouri, and Oklahoma; it entered Tennessee in 1973 and Kentucky and Mississippi in 1974.
+The first stock split occurred in May 1971 for $47 per share.
+By this time, Wal-Mart was operating in five states: Arkansas, Kansas, Louisiana, Missouri, and Oklahoma; it entered Tennessee in 1973 and Kentucky and Mississippi in 1974.
 As the company moved into Texas in 1975, there were 125 stores with 7,500 employees and total sales of $340.3 million.